Nils-Van-de-Pitte/Rellion/README.md

-# Relion
+# Rellion

 > A next-generation Object-Relational Mapping engine for Java.

-Relion is an ambitious, performance-oriented ORM framework built entirely in pure Java.
+Rellion is an ambitious, performance-oriented ORM framework built entirely in pure Java.
 It aims to redefine how applications interact with relational databases by combining clarity, architectural rigor, and predictable data access patterns into a cohesive data engine.

-Relion is framework-agnostic by design.
+Rellion is framework-agnostic by design.
 It does not depend on Spring or any external container.
 It is built as a standalone infrastructure library that can integrate into any Java-based system.

 ---

 ## ✨ Vision

-Relion is designed as more than just a persistence layer.
+Rellion is designed as more than just a persistence layer.
 It is a data mapping engine built to:

 * Provide expressive and intuitive entity modeling